Ventricular Assist Device (VAD) for Heart Failure

 Why is it used?

-A VAD can be used as a temporary or long-term treatment for severe heart failure.
+A ventricular assist device (VAD) can be used as a temporary or long-term treatment for severe heart failure.
 A VAD may be used for only a short time if a person's heart gets strong again and is able to pump blood well enough by itself.
 VADs may be used to help people who are waiting for a heart transplant.
 In some cases, VADs can be used long-term along with other heart failure treatments like medicines.

 VADs used for long-term therapy may help lower the risk of death compared to medical treatment alone.
 And a VAD might help a person feel better and be able to do better with daily activities.